Cardio and Strength Training

 The sprint would generally be 20-30 seconds, and the rest 90-120 seconds.
 Note that the sprint is meant to be HARD and a real serious effort.

-HIIT can be quite easy to program if you have an exercise machine.
-If you don’t then a few examples of the sprints could include:
+If you don’t then have an exercise machine a few examples of the sprints could include:

 Continuous all out effort on a punch bag